molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### Privacy features

 - Incognito mode.
 Note that this is something different than private tabs.
 This switches the whole browser into a mode where the browsing history is not recorded.
 When leaving the mode, UC Browser asks to close all opened tabs.
 This is a refreshing take on private browsing, but I prefer the clarity of normal tabs vs. private tabs.
-Unfortunately, the preview window in the Android “Recent Apps” is not black when incognito mode is switched on.
+Unfortunately, the preview window in the Android “Recent Apps” is not blank when incognito mode is switched on.
 - Clear browsing history manually
 - Clear browsing history on exit